-- 2. Members must carry out work competently and with care. - 2.1 Members must ensure they have an appropriate level of relevant knowledge and skill to carry out a piece of work. - 2.2 Members must continue to develop their knowledge and skills in a manner appropriate for their role and comply with the Institute and Faculty of Actuaries' Continuing Professional Development (CPD) requirements. - 2.3 Members must ensure their work is appropriate to the needs and, where applicable, instructions of user(s). - 2.4 Members must consider whether input from other professionals or specialists is necessary to assure the relevance and quality of work and, where necessary, either seek it themselves or advise the user to do so, as appropriate.
+- 2. Members must carry out work competently and with care. - 2.1 Members must ensure they have an appropriate level of relevant knowledge and skill to carry out a piece of work. - 2.2 Members must continue to develop their knowledge and skills and comply with the Institute and Faculty of Actuaries' Continuing Professional Development (CPD) requirements. - 2.3 Members must ensure their work is appropriate to the needs and, where applicable, instructions of user(s). - 2.4 Members must consider whether input from other professionals or specialists is necessary to assure the relevance and quality of work and, where necessary, either seek it themselves or advise the user to do so, as appropriate.